agungatd/learning-data-engineering-java/README.md

 ## For Beginners:

-* **Data Engineering with Java:**
+* **Data Science with Java: Practical Methods for Scientists and Engineers by Michael Brzustowicz:**
-  Practical Methods for Scientists and Engineers by Michael Brzustowicz: This book offers a hands-on approach, introducing core concepts like data pipelines, ETL, and distributed processing through Java examples.
+  This book offers a hands-on approach, introducing core concepts like data pipelines, ETL, and distributed processing through Java examples.
 It's ideal for those with basic programming skills seeking a practical introduction.

 ## For Intermediate Learners: